passagemath/passagemath-pkg-lefschetz-family/README.md

 ### FibreProduct

+This class allows to compute the periods of fibre products of elliptic surfaces.

 The first step is to define the elliptic surfaces $S_1$ and $S_2$ defining the fibre product $X=S_1\times_{\mathbb P^1}S_2$ using `EllipticSurface`.
 It is necessary to give the two elliptic surfaces the same basepoint.
 The following constructs the example $A\times_{1}c$ of [Periods of fibre products of elliptic surfaces and the Gamma conjecture](https://arxiv.org/abs/2505.07685), Section 6:
 ```python
 from lefschetz_family import EllipticSurface